-- 11.2.1 The silencers and spark arresters shall be so arranged as to permit cleaning and shall be fitted with appropriate handholes or drain cocks. - 11.2.2 Where spark arresters of the wet type are used, the requirements of $\underline{11.1.12}$ shall be met.
+- 11.2.1 The silencers and spark arresters shall be so arranged as to provide their cleaning and, where necessary, shall be fitted with appropriate handholes, drain cocks or plugs. - 11.2.2 Where spark arresters of the wet type are used, the requirements of $\underline{11.1.12}$ shall be met.